testingisdocumenting/blog/blog-content/entry/ultimate-end-to-end-test.md

 The first Game Store page we are going to test is a landing page.
 It shows available games and let you filter based on text or price.

-:include-image: landing-page.png { fit: true }
+:include-image: landing-page.png { fit: true, border: true }

 We covered how to use `http.` layer to create new games.
 We can use that to prepare a setup for our UI test: